U.N. rights envoy and U.S. urge sanctions for Myanmar

 GENEVA (Reuters) - The United Nations human rights investigator for Myanmar on Friday urged the U.N.
-Security Council to consider imposing punitive sanctions, arms embargoes and travel bans in response to a military coup.
+Security Council to consider imposing sanctions and arms embargoes, as 300 elected Myanmar lawmakers urged investigations into the military’s seizure of power.

-The United States, which imposed its own sanctions on Thursday, urged other U.N. member states to follow suit, in its first remarks to the Human Rights Council since returning to the forum this week.
+The United States, which imposed its own sanctions on Thursday, took the floor at the Human Rights Council to urge other U.N. member states to follow suit.

 “Security Council resolutions dealing with similar situations have mandated sanctions, arms embargoes, and travel bans, and calling for judicial action at the International Criminal Court or ad hoc tribunals,” he told the Council.
 “All of these options should be on the table.”

-The 47-member forum was meeting at the request of Britain and the European Union to consider a resolution calling for the release of ousted Myanmar leader Aung San Suu Kyi, and for Andrews and other U.N. monitors to be allowed to visit.
+The 47-member forum met at the request of Britain and the European Union to consider a resolution calling for the release of ousted Myanmar leader Aung San Suu Kyi, and for U.N. monitors to be allowed to visit.

+The elected parliamentarians called for U.N. investigations into the “gross human rights violations” that they said the military had committed since its coup, including arrests.

+In a letter read out by Britain’s ambassador Julian Braithwaite, they said: “The military also shot people protesting, invaded the ruling party’s offices, confiscated documents, records, and property.”

 U.S. Chargé d’Affaires Mark Cassayre said: “We ask all Council members to join the United States and others to ... join us in promoting accountability for those responsible for the coup, including through targeted sanctions.”